 Donna Heinle OTR/L, BCPR, OTD

 Donna joined the staff at Mayo in 1988 as a staff therapist.
-She is currently the Clinical Education Coordinator in a collaborative student model for level II fieldwork occupational therapy students on the rehabilitation unit at St. Mary's Hospital in Rochester, MN.
+She is currently the Clinical Education Coordinator in a collaborative student model for level II fieldwork occupational therapy students on the rehabilitation unit at Mayo Clinic Hospital, Saint Marys Campus in Rochester, MN.
 She is currently was involved with developing OT competencies, training staff and developing a clinical ladder at Mayo Clinic, Rochester.
 She has done research involving clinical guidelines for spinal cord injured persons and reflective learning for level II occupational therapy students.
 Donna has worked as an occupational therapist in a variety of settings including, physical disabilities, mental health, pediatrics, developmentally disabled adults and children.
 Donna has presented at local, state and national conferences.
 She is involved with Fieldwork Training and education with AOTA, and is a board certification reviewer for AOTA.
 Donna assists in teaching occupational therapy students at two Universities.
 Donna graduated in 1981 from the University of North Dakota with a BS degree in occupational therapy and in 2008 from the University of St. Augustine Florida with a doctorate degree in occupational therapy.
 In 2007 Donna became Board Certified in Physical Medicine by AOTA.

 Tamra Trenary OTR/L, BCPR, OTD

 Tamra joined the staff at Mayo in 1998 as a staff therapist.
-She is currently the Clinical Education Coordinator in a collaborative student model for Level II fieldwork occupational therapy students in acute care — physical disabilities at St. Mary's Hospital in Rochester, MN.
+She is currently the Clinical Education Coordinator in a collaborative student model for Level II fieldwork occupational therapy students in acute care — physical disabilities at Mayo Clinic Hospital, Saint Marys Campus in Rochester, MN.
 She is presently involved with developing a multi —tier clinical mentorship program for staff.
 Her research interests and projects involve the rationing of health care and the ethical implications and the impact of the collaborative model in clinical education for students.
 Tamra has worked as an occupational therapist in a variety of settings including physical disabilities, mental health, pain rehabilitation, industrial rehabilitation, and skilled nursing facilities.
 Tamra has presented at state conferences.
 She graduated in 1996 from the College of St. Scholastica with a MA degree in occupational therapy.
 In 2008, she graduated from the University of St. Augustine Florida with a doctorate degree in occupational therapy.
 In 2008, Tamra became Board Certified in Physical Medicine by AOTA.
 Tamra is also a certified trainer for the AOTA Fieldwork Educator Workshop.